All About Food Servers

 - Room Service Food Server

-There were about 263,800 jobs for Food Server in 2016 (in the United States).
+In the United States, there were 263,800 jobs for Food Server in 2016.
 New jobs are being produced at a rate of 10.2% which is above the national average.
 The Bureau of Labor Statistics predicts 26,900 new jobs for Food Server by 2026.
 There will be an estimated 43,100 positions for Food Server per year.

 The states with the most job growth for Food Server are Utah, Arizona, and Idaho.
 Watch out if you plan on working in Wyoming, District of Columbia, or Connecticut.
 These states have the worst job growth for this type of profession.